NextronSystems/analysis-cockpit-manual/usage/faqs.rst

 The Logs can be imported into the Cockpit via the ``Scans`` menu.
 Select the Asset which had a problem with the log transfer and click ``Request Events``.
-This will transfer the Events from the corresponding ASGARD.
+This will transfer the Events from the corresponding Management Center.
 You can also use the Fields **Log Requested**, **Log Received** and **Log Received Error** to filter and look for other failed log transmissions.

 Default password for file downloads